LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 2. Press Enter to send.
 3. The AI will process and respond locally — no internet connection required.

-You’ll see the response appear immediately in the chat window.
+You'll see the response appear immediately in the chat window.

 For more detailed information, please refer to the [official LM Studio documentation](https://lmstudio.ai/docs/app).
 Read more on [Downloading Models](https://lmstudio.ai/docs/app/basics/download-model) or [Manage chats](https://lmstudio.ai/docs/app/basics/chat).